wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==

+= 3.4.5 =
+* Fixed security issue of being able to list wordfence's own virtual dir on some server configurations.
+* Fixed issue of WF using deprecated function which caused warnings or errors on install.
+* Added link to security alert mailing list on "Scan" page next to manual start scan button and in tour.

+= 3.4.4 =
+* Fixed issue that caused scans to not complete.
+* Fixed issue that caused scans to launch a large number of child processes due to very short scan timeout.
+* Fixed issue that caused websites that don't know their own hostname to not be able to scan.
+* Added workaround for a bug in Better WP Security breaking Wordfence due to their code overwriting the WP version.
+* Optimized the way we calculate max execution time for each process while scanning.

+= 3.4.1 =
+* Removed wfscan.php script and now using pseudo-ajax calls to fire off scans.
+Much more reliable.
+* Removed visitor.php script and now using pseudo-ajax calls to log human visits.
+* Added config option to allow admin to specify max execution time (advanced only!!).
+* Fixed issue that caused API calls to fail on MultiSite installs.
+* Fixed issue that caused comments to break on MultiSite installs under certain conditions.
+* Fixed issue that caused incorrect domain to be shown in live traffic view on multi-site installs.
+* Fixed issue where some proxies/firewalls send space delimited IP addresses in HTTP headers and Wordfence now handles that.
+* Fixed issue that caused Wordfence to capture activation errors of other plugins.
+* Geo IP database update to November 7th edition.

 = 3.3.7 =
 * Upgrade immediately.
 Fixes possible XSS vulnerability in Wordfence "firewall unlock" form.